Legal-Aid-of-North-Carolina/lanc-standards/REPOSITORY_STANDARDS.md

 - **Correct branch usage** - Ensure work is performed on the appropriate branch (development/staging/main)
 - **Branch verification** - Switch to correct branch using `git checkout <branch>` before making changes

+### Repository Creation Process

+**LANC uses AI-assisted repository creation for consistency and efficiency:**

+- **GitHub Copilot** with Claude Sonnet 4 (or superior future models) performs all repository creation
+- **No manual setup** - Copilot handles all initial configuration, file creation, and setup tasks
+- **Full compliance** - Copilot ensures new repositories fully comply with all LANC standards
+- **Consistent results** - Same AI model produces consistent repository structures across the organization
+- **Standards reference** - Copilot uses this `lanc-standards` repository as the authoritative source

+**Process**: Request new repository from GitHub Copilot, referencing this standards documentation.
+Copilot will create a fully compliant repository with all necessary files, configurations, and Azure deployments.

 ---

 ## 🌐 Environment & Branch Strategy